EMHodges/markerWebsite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

+## Deploying the exe
+If you pull the code from github and then deploy directly the pythonMarker.exe file will be a git LSFO pointer instead of the executable file.

+To prevent this either download the pythonMarker exe from the github repository directly, manually copy it into the assets folder and rename it to pythonMarker.exe then deploy the build.

+Or build the python marker locally and copy the exe from the dist folder to the assets folder and then deploy.

+## Deploying to gh pages
+Run the command ```ng deploy --base-href==/markerWebsite/```

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.